hlindberg/misc-puppet-docs/data-in-modules.md

 No, data is bound to keys that are in a flat namespace.
 All names should be fully qualified with module name to ensure that they do not clash.
 As a module author you own the module's namespace.

+This is an area of future improvement.
+It would be great if a module could declare that it only assigns data to keys in its own namespace, or to keys that exist for the purpose of collecting information from other contributors.
+That way the system can enforce these rules.
+For modules that contain configuration for others, the user integrating such a module would need to know what it does (or trust it because it is internal to the organization).

 ### Can I interpolate the values of other keys?

 Yes, you can call the lookup function in interpolation.